Dana Evan Kaplan: Rabbinic education

-Pulpits / Rabbinate Work
+Pulpits / rabbinate work

 South Africa

-Immediately after graduating from HUC-JIR, Kaplan became rabbi at Cape Town Progressive Jewish Congregation (CTPJC), also known as Temple Israel, in Green Point, Cape Town, South Africa.
+Immediately after graduating from HUC-JIR, Kaplan became rabbi at Temple Israel (Cape Town Progressive Jewish Congregation) in the Atlantic Seaboard suburb of Green Point in Cape Town in South Africa.
 He interviewed for the position in January 1994 and took up his role in July of that same year, just three months after the democratic elections of April 26–29, which were the first in which South African citizens of all races were allowed to participate.

 Against such a historic backdrop, Kaplan advocated for redefining Jewish doctrine and behavior in terms of modern thought so that Judaism could become a relevant mode of belief for South Africans in the post-apartheid era.
 Kaplan argued that South African Jews need to grapple with the real social, economic, and political issues facing their country, and then develop a meaningful spiritual response to them.
 He wrote, “We are privileged to live in an extraordinary time, one in which we have lived to see a peaceful transition to a democratically-elected government.”
 Kaplan contended that the covenant between God and humankind should be an ongoing interaction in which emotions are at its core.
 Unfortunately, he wrote, much of organized religion emphasized a rigid formality that increased feelings of guilt rather than encouraging opportunity for personal transformation.
 “For South African Judaism to thrive we need to take a really hard look at our beliefs and practices with an eye on our commitment to personal freedom.
 We need to encourage diverse religious expression in response to an understanding of the complexities of our times.
 We need to accept that religiosity is a process, not a fossilized, codified monolith.
 We need to allow for interpretation, while rejecting rigid and lifeless legality.”